Directing

 COURSE TOPICS

 The program meets for 38 weeknights over a ten-week period.
 Over 30 different guest lecturers cover their topic of expertise.
-The following topics are typically covered:
+The following topics are scheduled for spring 2026:

 COURSEWORK & MATERIALS